 Lobster.
-Records of what was eaten at the first Massachusetts Thanksgiving meal in 1621 mention only that the Pilgrims ate fowl and venison.
-But most likely they also ate the other traditional foods that were common to their diet, and those included seafood such as lobster and mussels.
+Records of the first Massachusetts Thanksgiving meal in 1621 mention only that the Pilgrims ate fowl and venison.
+But most likely they also ate the other traditional foods common to their diet, and those included seafood such as lobster and mussels.

 Pigeon Pasties.
-In 1779, Juliana Smith of Sharon, Conn. wrote to her cousin Betsey to describe the family's Thanksgiving meal.
-She noted that her dour grandmother had argued that as the American Revolution was depriving Connecticut citizens of their property, the day really should be one of fasting and prayer, "due to the wickedness of our friends and the vileness of our enemies."
+In 1779, Juliana Smith of Sharon, Conn., wrote to her cousin Betsey to describe the family's Thanksgiving meal.
+She noted that her dour grandmother had argued that the American Revolution was depriving Connecticut citizens of their property.
+The day, therefore, really should be one of fasting and prayer, 'due to the wickedness of our friends and the vileness of our enemies.'
 However, Juliana's father persuaded the family to instead have a Thanksgiving feast.

 Smith, who would go on to marry New York's mayor Jacob Radcliff, outlined a sumptuous menu.
 She bemoaned the fact that beef was not on the menu, and hadn't been for three years.
-It was all needed by the army.
+The army needed it all.
 Nevertheless, the table groaned under the weight of turkey, goose, port, venison and a wide range of vegetables.
-The menu also featured suet pudding, a far less common dish today, and, "two big pigeon pasties."
+The menu also featured suet pudding, a far less common dish today, and, 'two big pigeon pasties.'

 Pasties, for the uninformed, are also called hand pies.
 (Think of a pot pie without the pie tin).
 Sounds like Julia's were larger than today's common pasties.

 Puffball Soup.
-Sarah Royer was the Martha Stewart of her day (1849-1837).
-A Pennsylvania native, her cookbooks and magazines, which were spread far and wide, guided households toward domestic perfection.
+Sarah Royer (1849-1937) was the Martha Stewart of her day.
+A Pennsylvania native, her cookbooks and magazines, spread far and wide, guided households toward domestic perfection.

 Her 1890 ideal Thanksgiving Dinner menu, published in Table Talk magazine, featured puffball soup.
-Puffballs are a family of mushrooms that are familiar to anyone who has spent much time walking the woods.
+Puffballs belong to a family of mushrooms familiar to anyone who has spent much time walking the woods.
 Small ones provide a degree of entertainment when they are dry.
-If you crush them, a small puff of smoke-like spores is expelled.
-But larger ones can be diced and simmered into a tasty mushroom soup, though it's largely disappeared from Thanksgiving menus today.
+If you crush them, they expel a small puff of smoke-like spores.
+But cooks can dice the larger ones and simmer them into a tasty mushroom soup.

-Thanksgiving pudding was a simple dish of crackers, milk, sugar, eggs, butter, nutmeg, salt and raisins.
+Thanksgiving pudding consisted of crackers, milk, sugar, eggs, butter, nutmeg, salt and raisins.
 To top it off, she recommended a brandy sauce.